 This is also something I do every day.
 The simplest way is the old-fashioned bowl of boiling water, with four drops of eucalyptus or tea tree oil, or two drops of each, and a towel to put over your head as you inhale the steam deeply into your sinuses.
 You can also buy a steam inhaler for around £25.
 Keep your eyes closed and keep going as long as you can.
 This been shown to be effective in alleviating both short- and long-term symptoms.
 4 One of the best health investments I ever made was getting a steam generator fitted into my shower.
 You have to have an enclosed shower area to do this.
 It’ll set you back about £2,000, but it’s amazing.
 I got, and like, https://www.helo.co.uk ‘s HNS M2.
 It’s not only the best shower you’ve ever had, with the steam generator on, but breathing in that steam every day really helps.
 It’s best to make a seat so you can sit and inhale when you’re suffering.

 Sinus infections can be viral (usually the case if you’ve got a cold, but can then switch to bacterial), bacterial or fungal.
-It's hard to know.
+It’s hard to know.
 Black streaks in mucus indicates it’s fungal.
 High dose vitamin C is especially good for viral infections, taking 2 grams every two hours.
 It does help bacterial infections too.
-Zinc is also anti-viral.
-My vitamin C includes zinc so that you get a therapeutic dose (30 to 50mg a day) if you take a high dose of vitamin C. Once you're out of the woods drop down to 2-3,000mg if vitamin C and 15 to 20mg of zinc.
+What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… is also anti-viral.
+My vitamin C includes zinc so that you get a therapeutic dose (30 to 50mg a day) if you take a high dose of vitamin C. Once you’re out of the woods drop down to 2-3,000mg if vitamin C and 15 to 20mg of zinc.
 Garlic is both anti-fungal and anti-bacterial.
 While a couple of cloves of garlic is good I much prefer the effects of 10 grams of aged garlic a day – and you don’t end of stinking of it.
 Quest sell 1,000mg kyolic garlic.
 A pot of 60 gives you a six day course, taking 10 a day.

 My favourite anti-inflammatories are vitamin C, MSM (a highly absorbable form of sulphur, bromelain from pineapples, quercetin and omega3.
 A red onion gives you 20mg of quercetin but I want you to have 500 to 1,000mg a day (50 red onions worth!) until you’re better.
 Allex contains all these, except omega-3, plus glutamine which helps maintain and keep mucus membranes strong.
 Three tablets a day is 765mg of quercetin, which is a good dose until your sinuses recover Oily fish, high in omega-3, as well as flax and chia seeds and oil are anti-inflammatory.
-You want to be supplementing omega-3 fish oils (500mg a day of EPA+DHA) and eating oily fish three times a week, plus having some flax or chia seeds, or walnuts most days.
+You want to be supplementing omega-3 fish oils (500mg a day of EPA+DHA is short for Docosahexaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often…) and eating oily fish three times a week, plus having some flax or chia seeds, or walnuts most days.

 Avoid alcohol and food allergens

 Alcohol inflames mucus membranes and makes you more food intolerant.
-I recommend everyone avoid all dairy products during a sinus infection but, ideally, you want to check which foods your immune system is attacking with a proper IgG food intolerance test, offered by yorktest.com.
+I recommend everyone avoid all dairy products during a sinus infection but, ideally, you want to check which foods your immune system is attacking with a proper IgG Food intolerance is not the same as a food allergy.
+Food intolerances tend to cause digestive symptoms such as bloating, cramps and diarrhoea, but are… test, offered by yorktest.com.
 Use this code, PH50, to get £50 off.
 Among children with chronic rhinitis or frequent ear infections, as many as one in three have been shown to react allergically to either milk or wheat, the most common food allergens.2

 There are other environmental allergens such as cat and dog hair and housedust mite, as well as pollen.
-These will not show up on an IgG antibody test vbut will on an IgE antibody test.
+These will not show up on an IgG An antibody is a protein produced by the body’s immune system when it detects a harmful substance known as an antigen.
+Examples of antigens include… test vbut will on an IgE antibody test.
 This is often checked out medically with pinprick testing.

 You’ve seen the photos of the inside of smoker’s lungs.
 Well, the same thing happens to the mucus membranes in the sinuses.
 Smoking is a massive insult to the sinuses and it’s hard to fully recover if you smoke.